 There are occasional Tiki nights -- check Instagram for more.

 The city's largest and glitziest Tiki hang-out is set secretively in Little Italy.
 You'll need a reservation to access the entrance hidden inside the restaurant, Craft and Commerce.
 Beyond a hidden door is a grown-up's playground complete with a waterfall and torches.
-Classic tropical drinks and updates of older recipes won't disappoint.
+Classic tropical drinks and updates of older recipes at False Idol won't disappoint.

 South of Camp Pendleton and downtown Oceanside, the 101 Proof speakeasy opened in a repurposed bank building as part of Urge Gastropub.
 Set off historical Highway 101, you won't find the bar easily.
 (But then, that's part of the allure of a honky-tonk.)